-• Systematic grid-based mapping, rock chip and soil sampling. • Detailed Tempest EM and aeromagnetic survey; gravity survey, 60¢ line kn of SIROTEM. • 45 diamond and 49 percussion holes totalling approximately 16,500m o drilling on 400 and 800 m spaced drill hole fences.
+• Systematic grid-based mapping, rock chip and soil sampling.
+Detailed Tempest EM and aeromagnetic survey; gravity survey, 60¢ line kn of SIROTEM. • 45 diamond and 49 percussion holes totalling approximately 16,500m o drilling on 400 and 800 m spaced drill hole fences.
 Isolated higher grade Pb-Zn-Cu-Ag intersections but no coherent economic Pb-Zn resource. • Brief JV with MIMEX from 1995-1996.
 MIMEX completed CSAMT, EM and IP over 9 conceptual targets but no drilling.
 2004-2006 Copper Strike Exploration program targeting copper mineralisation at the Walford Creek Prospect in and along the Fish River Fault: • A small RC drilling program was commenced in 2004 but curtailed prematurely due to the 2004-2005 wet season.
 A significant RC drill program was completed during 2005.
 30 holes were drilled for a total of 3,162m, of which 60.7m was diamond cored.
 Estimation of an Inferred Mineral Resource for the Walford Creek Project of 6.5 million tonnes at 0.6% Cu, 1.6% Pb, 2.1% Zn, 25 g/t Ag and 0.07% Co.
-2010 to 2012 Aston Metals Limited Exploration undertaken by Aston followed on from the targeting approach adopted by Copper Strike in drilling along the Fish River Fault to test both the SEDEX lens and the associated copper/cobalt mineralisation close to the fault Aston Metals drilled a total of 92 Diamond holes 14,929m; HQ Triple Tube Diamond drilling with some RC pre-collars. • 2012 Indicated and Inferred Resources of 48.3 million tonnes at 0.39% Cu, 0.83% Pb, 0.88% Zn, 20.4 g/t Ag and 731 ppm Co. • At the Walford Creek Prospect structurally controlled, vein/breccia hoster Geology • Deposit type, geological setting and style of mineralisation. or replacement Cu ± Co mineralisation, with minor Pb-Zn+Ag and stratabound, diagenetic Pb-Zn-Ag ± Cu mineralisation, are hosted in dolomitic and argillaceous sediments of the Palaeoproterozoic Fickling Group, forming part of the Lawn Hill Platform stratigraphic sequence, along the east-west to east-northeast trending, steeply south-dipping Fish Rive
+2010 to 2012 Aston Metals Limited Exploration undertaken by Aston followed on from the targeting approach adopted by Copper Strike in drilling along the Fish River Fault to test both the SEDEX lens and the associated copper/cobalt mineralisation close to the fault Aston Metals drilled a total of 92 Diamond holes 14,929m; HQ Triple Tube Diamond drilling with some RC pre-collars. • 2012 Indicated and Inferred Resources of 48.3 million tonnes at 0.39% Cu, 0.83% Pb, 0.88% Zn, 20.4 g/t Ag and 731 ppm Co. • At the Walford Creek Prospect structurally controlled, vein/breccia hoster Geology • Deposit type, geological setting and style of mineralisation. or replacement Cu ± Co mineralisation, with minor Pb-Zn+Ag and stratabound, diagenetic Pb-Zn-Ag ± Cu mineralisation, are hosted in

 Fault.
-Fault.
-Drill hole • A summary of all information material to the understanding of the exploration results including a tabulation of the Information
+Fault. and as the results are interpreted.
+Drill hole • A summary of all information material to the understanding Information